saeth40/Semi-unsupervised-NLP-topic-modeling-Latent-Dirichlet-Allocation/README.md

 ## 6. Models selection
-### 6.1 Analyze the first guess until the fourth guess of each model with their accuracy
+### 6.1 Analyze the first guess until the fourth guess of each model with their confidence scores

 ![](Images/ldaFirstGuess.png)